awsdocs/aws-kms-developer-guide/doc_source/services-parameter-store.md

 To manage sensitive data, you can create secure string parameters\.
 Parameter Store uses AWS KMS keys to encrypt the parameter values of secure string parameters when you create or change them\.
 It also uses KMS keys to decrypt the parameter values when you access them\.
 You can use the [AWS managed key](concepts.md#aws-managed-cmk) that Parameter Store creates for your account or specify your own [customer managed key](concepts.md#customer-cmk)\.

 **Important**
 Parameter Store supports only [symmetric KMS keys](concepts.md#symmetric-cmks)\.
 You cannot use an [asymmetric KMS key](symmetric-asymmetric.md#asymmetric-cmks) to encrypt your parameters\.
-For help determining whether a KMS key is symmetric or asymmetric, see [Identifying symmetric and asymmetric KMS keys](find-symm-asymm.md)\.
+For help determining whether a KMS key is symmetric or asymmetric, see [Identifying asymmetric KMS keys](find-symm-asymm.md)\.

 Parameter Store supports two tiers of secure string parameters: *standard* and *advanced*\.
 Standard parameters, which cannot exceed 4096 bytes, are encrypted and decrypted directly under the KMS key that you specify\.
 To encrypt and decrypt advanced secure string parameters, Parameter Store uses envelope encryption with the [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/)\.
 You can convert a standard secure string parameter to an advanced parameter, but you cannot convert an advanced parameter to a standard one\.
 For more information about the difference between standard and advanced secure string parameters, see [About Systems Manager Advanced Parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-advanced-parameters.html) in the AWS Systems Manager User Guide\.